ClementTsang/bottom-snap/README.md

 A snap for [bottom](https://github.com/ClementTsang/bottom).

-Shoutout to the original snap repo created by [kz6fittycent](https://github.com/kz6fittycent/bottom); this is a fork that I'm managing now as the maintainer of bottom.
+This is a fork of the original snap repo created by [kz6fittycent](https://github.com/kz6fittycent/bottom) (huge thanks to them for creating it in the first place); this is now the definitive source of truth for the snap, which I am maintaining as the main dev for bottom.

 ## Installation